graphsense/DW-VA-Taxonomy/README.md

 In order to provide machine-processable, downloadable taxonomy representations, they must first be converted into (a) commonly accepted format(s) and provided as downloadable files.
 This is what the conversion script `script/convert.py` does.

-Before running the script, make sure you have Python3 up and running and install the dependencies.
+Before running the script, make sure you have Python 3 up and running and install the dependencies.

 	python3 -m venv venv
 	. venv/bin/activate